 CONCLUSION

-Although Surgery, chemotherapy and radiotherapy are the main treatment methods of NF1, with the continuous progress of molecular biology research, molecular targeted therapy is becoming the new method for treatment.
-Since the limited evidence the choice of treatment, more case reports are needed to determine optimal treatment strategy.
+Although surgery, chemotherapy, and radiotherapy are the main treatment methods of NF1, continuous progress of molecular biology research in molecular targeted therapy opens the possibility of new methods for treatment.
+Given the limited evidence for the best choice of treatment, more case reports are needed to determine optimal treatment strategy.

 REFERENCES